 If you're creating a business case for mobile optimised sites as explained in our Ecommerce mobile and desktop wireframes guide or mobile marketing strategy guide, this data is also valuable since it shows the variation in conversion rate by mobile devices type.
 Tablet conversion rates are similar, but slightly lower than desktop conversion rates, suggesting people are increasingly comfortable with the experience of buying on tablets.

 However, it's a different story for Smartphones since these convert at one third to one quarter of the rate of traditional or tablet devices.

 This suggests smartphones are more of browse or research platform rather than a buy platform since many of the large retailers featured in this survey will have mobile optimised sites.
 Smartphone experiences should be personalised to show this different form of usage.
-The lower conversion rates for operating systems are also shown in these compilations of Android vs MacOS vs iOS operating systems.
+The lower conversion rates for mobile devices are also shown in these compilations of Android vs MacOS vs iOS operating systems.